paulroehr/EazeGraph/README.md

 Changelog
 =========
+**1.0.9**
+* fixed bug in BarCharts, when layout size changed and the chart tried to calculate positions for empty elements.

 **1.0.8**
 * LineChart's value will now set its position the the left of the indicator, if it doesn't fit on the screen
 * fixed bug where the LineChart GraphOverlay wasn't updated when new values are imported